Aviahelm/Wyrda/content/Thoughts/Current Thoughts/Kerrick's Thoughts.md

 What are you hiding, Florien?

-The Wolfrick family’s rise to power after the Varnok incident is no coincidence.
+The Wolfrics family’s rise to power after the Varnok incident is no coincidence.
 Your house guard rules with conviction bordering on aggression.
 A man does not earn the title “The Butcher” by being gentle.
 This matter of Time magic  Hypatia mentioned, echoes strangely with the arcane distortions we encountered in Mere.

 ### [[Rona]]